 - There is no personal income tax for non-residents.

-- Stock shares owned by persons outside Delaware are not subject to Delaware taxes.
+- Stock owned by persons outside Delaware is not subject to Delaware taxes.

 Some potential advantages to forming a corporation or LLC in Nevada include:

 - Nevada has no state corporate income tax and imposes no fees on corporate shares.

 - There is no personal income tax or any franchise tax for corporations or LLCs (but initial and annual statement fees and business license fees apply).

 - Shareholders, directors, and officers of a corporation or members or managers of an LLC don’t need to be residents of Nevada.